 - Practice!
-Start with meditation apps like Calm and HeadSpace apps and try some guided body-scan meditations .
-They are really helpful and easy for beginners and there are plenty on the Internet for you to try.
+Start with meditation apps like Calm and HeadSpace, and try some guided body-scan meditations .
+They are really helpful and easy for beginners.

 - Know that you can do mindfulness exercises anywhere, anytime!
 You can practice mindfulness for one or two minutes on your commute home, or if you work in an office, at your desk at work.
 Even the smallest commitment can help you decompress.
 Micro-commitments are also an easy way to build a new habit into your routine.
 The Calm app we mentioned has commuting and walking meditations.
 Give them a try!